stonstad/Stellar.Benchmarks/README.md

 # Results

+## Configuration
 The test evaluates insert, delete, upsert, and querying performance using a [customer record](https://github.com/stonstad/Stellar.Benchmarks/blob/main/Test%20Data/Customer.cs).

-For relational embedded databases like VistaDB and SQLite, serialization is not used.
-Document-oriented databases such as VistaDB and FastDB use serialization.
-VistaDB employs BSON serialization and FastDB may be configured to use UTF8 JSON or MessagePack binary.
+Relational embedded databases (such as SQLite) write records directly to table memory.
+In contrast, document-oriented databases (such as VistaDB and FastDB) serialize each record before storing it.
+VistaDB uses BSON serialization and FastDB may be configured to use UTF8 JSON or MessagePack binary.
+Unless noted otherwise, FastDB uses UTF8 JSON.
 [Complete test results](https://github.com/stonstad/Stellar.Benchmarks/tree/main/Results) are available within this repository.

 ## Insert